dunderlab/python-dunderlab.docs/README.md

 ### ```dunderlab_color_links```

-You can customize the appearance of your documentation by changing the color of the links.
-This can help give your documentation a bit of personality and make it more visually appealing.
-This will change the color of all links in your documentation to blue.
-You can experiment with different colors and styles to find the look that best suits your needs.
-Keep in mind that modifying the stylesheet will affect the appearance of your entire documentation, so make sure to test your changes thoroughly before publishing your documentation.
+Customize your documentation's appearance by altering the link colors.
+For instance, setting `dunderlab_color_links` to `#4db6ac` changes all links to a blue shade, adding a unique touch to your documentation.
+Remember, changes to the stylesheet impact the entire documentation, so test thoroughly before publishing.

 ```python